JuergenGutsch/blog/_source/_posts/2019-02-18-customizing-aspnetcore-12-hosting.md

 }
 ~~~

+As we already know from the previous posts the default build has all the needed stuff pre-configured.
+All you need to run an application successfully on Azure or on an on-premise IIS is configured for you.

+But you are able to override almost all of this default configurations.
+Also the hosting configuration.

 ### Kestrel

-After the `WebHostBuilder` is created we can use a various functions to configure the builder.
-Here we already see one of them which specifies which `Startup` class should be used.
+After the `WebHostBuilder` is created we can use various functions to configure the builder.
+Here we already see one of them, which specifies the `Startup` class that should be used.
 In the last post we saw the `UseKestrel` method to configure the Kestrel options:

 ~~~csharp
 .UseKestrel((host, options) =>